Hilbert--Schmidt regularity of symmetric integral operators on bounded domains with applications to SPDE approximations: Regularity of integral operators in the homogeneous case

 \section{Regularity of integral operators in the homogeneous case}

-We now move on to the case of a homogeneous kernel, i.e., when $q$ is taken to be a function defined on the unbounded space $\R^d \times \R^d$ of the form $q(x,y) = q(x-y)$ for $x,y \in \R^d$.
+We now move on to the case of a homogeneous (or stationary) kernel, i.e., when $q$ is taken to be a function defined on the unbounded space $\R^d \times \R^d$ of the form $q(x,y) = q(x-y)$ for $x,y \in \R^d$.
 We now assume that $q$ is positive definite as opposed to just positive semidefinite, and a member of $\cC(\R^d) \cap L^1(\R^d)$, i.e., it is continuous, bounded and integrable on $\R^d$.
 Then, it has a positive Fourier transform $\hat{q} \colon \R^d \to \R^+$ which is also integrable on $\R^d$, see~\cite[Chapter~6]{W04}.
-It can be used to characterize $H_q(\R^d)$, the reproducing kernel Hilbert space of functions on $\R^d$ with kernel $q$.
-By~\cite[Theorem~10.12]{W04},
+We use this property to derive a regularity result for $Q$ in a general Schatten class, starting with the following lemma.